ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ++ ARCore1.0InsideOutPositionalTrackingBasic.apk simple scene with positional tracking enabled.

 ++ ARCore1.0InsideOutTrackingSkyRoom.apk complex scene with some objects to interact with.
-Use the touchped on the headset or the trigger button on your GearVR hand controller to fly through the room.
+Use the touchpad on the headset or the trigger button on your GearVR hand controller to fly through the room.
 The GearVR hand controller transforms into a wooden bat and allows you to interact with the objects in the room.

 You have three options to get the positional tracking to run on your phone.
 I listed them in order of ease of use.

 Option 1 (quick option installing the apk):

 Download the ARCore1.0InsideOutTrackingBasic.apk for a simple scene with a block you can walk around or the ARCore1.0InsideOutTrackingSkyRoom.apk with a more interesting scene with some objects to interact and play with (supports the touchpad and the GearVR hand controller).
 Than you have to find out your Device ID https://startvr.co/how-to-get-your-samsung-gear-vr-device-id/.
 With the apk file and the device id you can sign the apk.
 How you can sign the apk is explained in this Youtube video https://www.youtube.com/watch?v=Ho1TbQozyO0.
-I recommand the option where you download the addosig.bat programm to sign the apk.
+I recommend the option where you download the addosig.bat program to sign the apk.
 You also have to download and install the ARCore v1.0.0 app via the Play Store. https://play.google.com/store/apps/details?id=com.google.ar.core.

 or